How to configure and activate Privacy Policies

 When using privacy policies the following points must be considered:

-There must always be a Privacy policy flagged as the Default as soon as there is an active Privacy policy.
-The ‘Default’ Privacy policy is essentially a fallback policy that is assigned to users that do not meet rule conditions.
+The ‘Default’ Privacy Policy is essentially a fallback policy that is assigned to users that do not meet rule conditions.

-Make sure the System text wording is thoroughly checked before activating a Privacy policy.
+Make sure the linked System text bundles are thoroughly checked before activating a Privacy Policy.